nhenheca/stalker_anomaly_nhenhecas_birdshot/README.md

 - Fix ammo selection wheel to support both ammo selections

-- Balance prices and quantity :check_mark:
+- ✅ Balance prices and quantity :check_mark:

 - Add ammo to traders pool of buyable ammo

 - Add compability to all shotguns

-- Fix ammo descriptions :check_mark:
+- ✅ Fix ammo descriptions

 ## OPTIONAL
 - Create custom event/task so people can try out the new ammo